Rainer Werner Fassbinder

 - Essential Fassbinder.
 One of his greatest, most universally acclaimed, and complex films, it explores the consequences of betrayed love.

-- Poignant story of a gay carnival worker who wins the lottery, and suddenly finds many new 'friends;' the only starring role which Fassbinder played himself.
+- Poignant story of a gay carnival worker who wins the ottery, and suddenly finds many new ‘friends;’ the only starring role that Fassbinder played himself.

 - Essential Fassbinder.
 At once a deeply compassionate portrait of a widowed housewife and a scathing satire of her exploitation by the media and political factions.